UNDERSTANDING SCORBUT (SCURVY) - liveagain

 1. What is Scurvy?

-Scurvy is a clinical syndrome caused by vitamin C (ascorbic acid) deficiency, leading to symptoms in various parts of the body where connective tissue is present.
-Vitamin C (ascorbic acid) is an essential nutrient that is not synthesized by the body and can only be obtained from food, playing an important role in the synthesis of collagen, which makes up the body’s connective tissue.
+Scurvy is a clinical syndrome caused by a deficiency of vitamin C (ascorbic acid), leading to symptoms in various parts of the body where connective tissue is present.
+Vitamin C (ascorbic acid) is an essential nutrient that the body cannot synthesize and can only be obtained from food.
+It plays a crucial role in collagen synthesis, which is vital for the body’s connective tissue.

 1. Cause of Scurvy